open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 **Main Success Scenario**

-1. Client requests a nonce from each CSS API service, providing the share transaction code as input.
+1. Client requests a nonce from each CCS API service, providing the share transaction code as input.
 2. Client calculates an authentication hash.
 3. Client asks the Recipient to authenticate with an authentication service.
 Recipient enters their ID code, performs authentication and creates a signature on the authentication hash with authentication key pair.
-4. Client constructs server-specific authentication tickets and sends one to each CSS.
+4. Client constructs server-specific authentication tickets and sends one to each CCS.
-5. Each CSS validates the received authentication ticket, which includes validating the ticket type, nonce, signature, key pair and public keys.
+5. Each CCS validates the received authentication ticket, which includes validating the ticket type, nonce, signature, key pair and public keys.
-6. CSS returns the server capsule share.
+6. CCS returns the server capsule share.

 **Extensions**